meitswami/society-guard-buddy/README.md

 ```

 ### Push Notification Setup
-1. Login as any user type
+1. Configure **FCM** (`VITE_FIREBASE_VAPID_KEY` + service account on the Edge Function) and/or **OneSignal** per `.env.example`.
-2. Browser will prompt for push notification permission
+2. Sign in as any user type; the app registers for push where configured.
-3. Allow notifications to receive real-time alerts
+3. Allow notification permission in the browser when prompted.
-4. Admin can send targeted push from the Notifications tab
+4. Admins can send targeted notifications from the Notifications UI; use the in-app diagnostics if delivery fails.

 ### Biometric Setup
 1. Login with password first